 Natalie: MIT work is hard.
 I don’t have nearly as much time for hobbies as I did in high school because the academic work is far more rigorous.
 However, I have a lot more friends at MIT and go to more social events, so MIT >>> HS by a landslide.

 Matt: MIT was waaay more difficult than I expected, and there were so many opportunities I could take advantage of.
-It Matt: still is, haha but also beyond exciting.
+It was overwhelming,25 Matt: still is, haha but also beyond exciting.

 Henry: There are just so many more opportunities at MIT than there have been in my smaller community.
 At my school, I was largely limited to only a handful of clubs and extracurricular activities, with very few opportunities to take the classes that I was interested in or fully explore new interests.
 Already so far at MIT, it seems like there has been an opportunity to join a new club or try a new activity every single day.
 This is an incredible experience.